Striking Caves and Caverns Worth a Visit in the New Jersey Area

 814-364-1664

-This park-and-cavern attraction is truly a must for anyone seeking a truly unique cave experience!
-Penn’s Cave is America’s only all-water cavern, and you can enjoy a fully guided cavern tour by boat.
-The park also features a farm— which can be experienced via a farm, nature, and wildlife park tour— and the Cave Rock Mountain Tour is available for anyone who wants to head up to the mountaintop.
-You can even pan for gemstones!
+Penn’s Cave is America’s only all-water cavern, and you can take a fully guided cavern tour by boat.
+The park also features a farm, which can be experienced via a farm, nature, and wildlife park tour, and the Cave Rock Mountain Tour is available for anyone who wants to head up to the mountaintop.
+You can even pan for gemstones.
+The caves are open daily, but the farm-nature-wildlife park opens again on April 1.

 HOWE CAVERNS